AP Glossary

 WhatIsFloor?

-The starting or reset value of a progressive meter — the lowest point it returns to after a jackpot hit.
-The distance between the floor and the current meter value indicates how much has been contributed by players since the last hit.
+The starting or reset value of a progressive jackpot — the lowest point it returns to after a jackpot hit.
+The distance between the floor and the current counter value indicates how much has been contributed by players since the last hit.

 Why It Matters